Microsoft patches big Windows flaw discovered by NSA

 - "We have not seen any evidence that this technique has been used in the wild," Microsoft said.
 "As always we encourage customers to install all security updates as soon as possible.”

+The vulnerability was rated "important," Microsoft's second highest rating, because it involves user interaction to be exploited.
+(Critical flaws can be exploited with no user interaction.)

-Krebs on Security, which reported the existence of the patch Monday night, described it as "an extraordinarily serious security vulnerability in a core cryptographic component present in all versions of Windows."
+Krebs on Security, which reported the existence of the patch Monday night, described it as "an extraordinarily serious security vulnerability in a core cryptographic component."

 - Also, per Krebs, Microsoft has already delivered a patch for the bug to the U.S. military and other key customers and potential targets, such as the companies that manage internet infrastructure.
 Those companies had to agree not to disclose details of the vulnerability.